Ronald Clark O'Bryan: Trial and conviction

 Although police never discovered when or where O'Bryan bought the poison, he was arrested for Timothy's murder on November 5, 1974.
 He was indicted on one count of capital murder and four counts of attempted murder.
 O'Bryan entered a plea of not guilty to all five counts.
 O'Bryan's trial began in Houston on May 5, 1975.
 During the trial, a chemist who was acquainted with O'Bryan testified that in summer 1973, O'Bryan contacted him asking about cyanide and how much would be fatal.
 A chemical supply salesman also testified that O'Bryan had asked him how to purchase cyanide.
 Friends and co-workers testified that in the months before Timothy's death, O'Bryan showed an "unusual interest" in cyanide and spoke about how much it would take to kill a person.
 O'Bryan's sister-in-law and brother-in-law testified that on the day of Timothy's funeral, he spoke of using the money from Timothy's insurance policy to take a long vacation and buy other items.
-As well, his wife rejected the claim that Timothy chose the Pixy Stix, stating that O'Bryan had, in fact, forced him to choose the Stix.
+Additionally, his wife rejected the claim that Timothy chose the Pixy Stix, stating that O'Bryan had, in fact, forced him to choose the Stix.
 O'Bryan continued to maintain his innocence.
 His defense mainly drew upon the decades-old urban legend concerning a "mad poisoner" who hands out Halloween candy laced with poison or needles or candy apples with razor blades inserted.
 These stories have persisted despite the fact that there are no documented instances of strangers poisoning Halloween candy.

 The case and subsequent trial garnered national attention and the press dubbed O'Bryan "The Candyman".

 On June 3, 1975, a jury took 46 minutes to find O'Bryan guilty of capital murder and four counts of attempted murder.
-The jury took 71 minutes to sentence him to death by electrocution.
+The jury took 71 minutes to sentence him to death by lethal injection.
 Shortly after he was convicted, his wife filed for divorce.
 She later remarried and her new husband adopted her daughter Elizabeth.